packagelabs/fresh-js/packages/nft/README.md

 ## Configure the collection owner

 You will need to configure a collection owner before you can deploy a contract or mint NFTs.
-The owner is the accounts that will mint, reveal and manage your NFTs.
+The owner is the account that will mint, reveal and manage your NFTs.

 ### Define an authorizer

-The owner is defined as an `Authorizer`, an object that can authorizer transactions for a specific Flow account.
+The owner is defined as an `Authorizer`, an object that can authorize transactions for a specific Flow account.

 The snippet below shows how to define an authorizer from an ECDSA private key.